liijunwei/practice/oop/99-Bottles-of-OOP/01-Rediscovering-Simplicity/1.2.Judging-Code/note.md

 + Answering the question "What makes code good?" thus requires defining goodness in concrete and actionable ways.
 This is harder than one might think.

-> I like my code to be elegant and efficient.

-> Clean code is full of crisp abstractions

-> Clean code was written by someone who cares.
++ **I like my code to be elegant and efficient; Clean code is full of crisp abstractions; Clean code was written by someone who cares.**

 + **Any pile of code can be made to work; good code not only works, but is also simple, understandable, expressive and changeable.**